2010 Spring Chinook Escapement to the Upper Basin of the Klickitat River Based on DIDSON Sonar Counts

-A Dual-Frequency Identification Sonar (DIDSON) sonar was deployed to observe fish passage through the Castile Falls Fishway on the Klickitat River, and to obtain an estimate of spring Chinook escapement to the upper basin.
-The DIDSON continuously recorded sequential 1-hour files from late May until late September 2009, except for occasional interruptions due to technical problems.
+A Dual-Frequency Identification Sonar (DIDSON) sonar was deployed to observe fish passage through the Castile Falls Fishway on the Klickitat River, and to obtain an estimate of 2010 spring Chinook Oncorhynchus tschawytscha escapement to the upper basin.
+The DIDSON continuously recorded sequential 1-hour files from mid May until September 2010, except for occasional interruptions due to technical problems.
 "Echograms" were processed from the original DIDSON video files, and upstream passage events observed in the echograms of large fish deemed to be spring Chinook were noted.
-The resulting data were analyzed to account for periods when DIDSON files were unavailable, producing an estimate for total 2009 spring Chinook escapement to the upper basin of 24 fish (95% confidence interval = +/- 4).
-This estimate is higher than the estimate of 12 fish based on an expansion of the total redd count for the year (4 redds, times an expansion factor of 3 fish per redd).
-A brief discussion of possible reasons for this difference is provided.
+The resulting data were analyzed to account for periods when DIDSON files were unavailable, producing an estimate for total spring Chinook escapement to the upper basin of 26 ± 1 fish (95% confidence interval).
+This estimate bears witness to a substantial level of escapement of spring Chinook which was not detected through spawning surveys conducted in 2010, during which only a single redd was counted.
+Based on a 3 fish per redd expansion factor, the expected redd count for the DIDSON-based escapement estimate would have been approximately 9 redds.

 CRITFC Technical Report